sgago/algomon/study.md

 - The total number of nodes is = 2 * leaf nodes - 1.

 ### Binary search trees (BST)
-BSTs are a special type of tree where all left descendents < node < all right descendents.
+BSTs are a special type of binary tree where all left descendents < node < all right descendents.
 ```
       8
      / \